-A student who does not meet one or all of the established standards for satisfactory academic progress will be placed on financial aid suspension.
+If, at the end of the semester in which you have an "AUTO - Warning status", you are still not making SAP, you are then placed on Financial Aid suspension and given the opportunity to submit an appeal.
 This "suspension" is separate from Academic standing and in no way prevents subsequent enrollment by a student at LIT.
 A student on financial aid suspension is not eligible for any type of financial assistance until such time as his/her cumulative statistics meet or exceed previously defined criteria (PACE, MAX, GPA), or until specific terms and conditions of any Financial Aid Suspension/Probation agreement are satisfied.